marwanwm2005-lang/BEE2041-Empirical-Project/README.md

 ## How to Replicate

-To replicate this work and view the analysis from scratch, please follow these steps:
+To replicate this work and view the analysis from scratch, follow these steps:

 1. **Clone the repository:**
    Download or clone this repository to your local machine to ensure you have both the notebook and the dataset in the same directory.